 - If a member of your family needed orthopaedic surgery they would be referred to a registrar or consultant surgeon.
 Our surgeons are the registrars and consultants of the veterinary world.
 Treating dogs for orthopaedic disorders is the only thing we do, every day, all year, and cruciate disease is the most common condition we see.

 - We have invested a lot of time and money in state of the art surgical and anaesthetic facilities, which means reduced risk of complications for your pet.
+We have onsite specialists in Anaesthesia that oversee all our cases to make this part of the procedure as safe as possible.
+This also allows our surgeons to focus on what they do best, surgery.

 - Discharge with a physiotherapist (subject to availability)